JamesBracken/Ember-Ash/readme.md

 ### Technologies used

-1.[Django](https://www.djangoproject.com/) - Django is a high level framework used to rapidly take python projects from start to finish.
+1. [Django](https://www.djangoproject.com/) - Django is a high level framework used to rapidly take python projects from start to finish.
 Using django a developer can use existing codebases and shortcuts to ease and speed up the development process.

-2.[PostgreSQL](https://www.postgresql.org/) - PosgreSQL is a powerful, open source object-relational database system.
+2. [PostgreSQL](https://www.postgresql.org/) - PosgreSQL is a powerful, open source object-relational database system.

-3.[Code institute provided database generator](https://dbs.ci-dbs.net/) - A database generator provided by Code Institute to store data across projects.
+3. [Code institute provided database generator](https://dbs.ci-dbs.net/) - A database generator provided by Code Institute to store data across projects.

-4.[VS code](https://code.visualstudio.com/) - The most widely used IDE across the planet, we use vs code as our integrated development environment.
+4. [VS code](https://code.visualstudio.com/) - The most widely used IDE across the planet, we use vs code as our integrated development environment.

-5.[Cloudinary](https://cloudinary.com/) - An fast scalable online media management platform
+5. [Cloudinary](https://cloudinary.com/) - An fast scalable online media management platform

-6.[Git](https://git-scm.com/) - A version control system designed to handle everything from small to large projects
+6. [Git](https://git-scm.com/) - A version control system designed to handle everything from small to large projects

-7.[GitHub](https://github.com/) - A platform for displaying code project version, deployments and developer profiles
+7. [GitHub](https://github.com/) - A platform for displaying code project version, deployments and developer profiles

-8.[Github desktop](https://desktop.github.com/download/) - An app used to ease version control.
+8. [Github desktop](https://desktop.github.com/download/) - An app used to ease version control.

-9.[Figma](https://www.figma.com/) - An application used to make wireframe drawings
+9. [Figma](https://www.figma.com/) - An application used to make wireframe drawings

-10.[TinyPNG](https://tinyjpg.com/) - Converts images into JPG format and compresses files to improve performance
+10. [TinyPNG](https://tinyjpg.com/) - Converts images into JPG format and compresses files to improve performance

-11.[TinyJPG](https://tinypng.com/) - Converts images into PNG format and compresses files to improve performance
+11. [TinyJPG](https://tinypng.com/) - Converts images into PNG format and compresses files to improve performance

-12.[Pixabay](https://pixabay.com/) - A media website including free and open source images
+12. [Pixabay](https://pixabay.com/) - A media website including free and open source images

-13.[Pexels](https://www.pexels.com/) - A media website including free and open source images
+13. [Pexels](https://www.pexels.com/) - A media website including free and open source images

-14.[Django widget tweaks](https://pypi.org/project/django-widget-tweaks/) - Used to tweak form fields within the project
+14. [Django widget tweaks](https://pypi.org/project/django-widget-tweaks/) - Used to tweak form fields within the project

-15.[Gunicorn](https://gunicorn.org/) - A python WSGI HTTP server
+15. [Gunicorn](https://gunicorn.org/) - A python WSGI HTTP server

-16.[Whitenoise](https://whitenoise.readthedocs.io/en/latest/) - Serves static files for projects in production
+16. [Whitenoise](https://whitenoise.readthedocs.io/en/latest/) - Serves static files for projects in production

-17.[Dj Database URL](https://pypi.org/project/dj-database-url/) - Connects our website with the database
+17. [Dj Database URL](https://pypi.org/project/dj-database-url/) - Connects our website with the database

-18.[Psycopg2](https://www.psycopg.org/docs/) - PostgreSQL database adapter for python
+18. [Psycopg2](https://www.psycopg.org/docs/) - PostgreSQL database adapter for python

-19.[Chatgpt](https://chatgpt.com/) - Used to populate data in the project such as add menu items
+19. [Chatgpt](https://chatgpt.com/) - Used to populate data in the project such as add menu items

-20.[Favicon](https://favicon.io/favicon-generator/) - Generates a favicon for websites
+20. [Favicon](https://favicon.io/favicon-generator/) - Generates a favicon for websites

-21.[Bootstrap](https://getbootstrap.com/) - Used to create the Navigation bar, page structure, styles and responsiveness
+21. [Bootstrap](https://getbootstrap.com/) - Used to create the Navigation bar, page structure, styles and responsiveness

-22.[Google fonts](https://fonts.google.com/) - Generates fonts for the project
+22. [Google fonts](https://fonts.google.com/) - Generates fonts for the project

-23.[Heroku](https://www.heroku.com/) - Used to deploy and manage a production ready version of the website
+23. [Heroku](https://www.heroku.com/) - Used to deploy and manage a production ready version of the website

-24.[Lucidchart](https://www.lucidchart.com/pages/examples/er-diagram-tool) - Used to create entity relationship diagrams
+24. [Lucidchart](https://www.lucidchart.com/pages/examples/er-diagram-tool) - Used to create entity relationship diagrams

 ### Code and Resources used

-1.[Stackoverflow](https://stackoverflow.com/questions) - Platform and community where developers can ask questions and get assistance from eachother
+1. [Stackoverflow](https://stackoverflow.com/questions) - Platform and community where developers can ask questions and get assistance from eachother

-2.[W3schools docs](https://www.w3schools.com/) - Lots of useful resources and guides for all programming languages in this project
+2. [W3schools docs](https://www.w3schools.com/) - Lots of useful resources and guides for all programming languages in this project

-3.[Mdn docs](https://developer.mozilla.org/en-US/) - Lots of useful resources and guides for all programming languages in this project
+3. [Mdn docs](https://developer.mozilla.org/en-US/) - Lots of useful resources and guides for all programming languages in this project

-4.[Bootstrap docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/) - Documentation for the bootstrap web library
+4. [Bootstrap docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/) - Documentation for the bootstrap web library

-5.[Django project docs](https://www.djangoproject.com/start/) - Lots of useful documentation and guidance, especially for me to grasp and learn new concepts in the django framework
+5. [Django project docs](https://www.djangoproject.com/start/) - Lots of useful documentation and guidance, especially for me to grasp and learn new concepts in the django framework

-6.[Kevin powell how to make a color scheme fast](https://www.youtube.com/watch?v=mq8LYj6kRyE&list=PLpAzc76TtoBzvtYIZAhfJzDxvas0GmI7O) - Great guide on how to create your color scheme
+6. [Kevin powell how to make a color scheme fast](https://www.youtube.com/watch?v=mq8LYj6kRyE&list=PLpAzc76TtoBzvtYIZAhfJzDxvas0GmI7O) - Great guide on how to create your color scheme

 7.[Guide to relational databases](https://www.youtube.com/watch?v=fXndSzAL1Nc&list=PLpAzc76TtoBzvtYIZAhfJzDxvas0GmI7O&index=2) - Crucial guide I used to help grasp the concepts of relational databases

-8.[Fantastic video about normalizing your database](https://www.youtube.com/watch?v=UrYLYV7WSHM&list=PLpAzc76TtoBzvtYIZAhfJzDxvas0GmI7O&index=5) - A guide to normalise your database, with this I was able to create an optimal schema for my database and separate data into different tables to maximise performance and follow best practices.
+8. [Fantastic video about normalizing your database](https://www.youtube.com/watch?v=UrYLYV7WSHM&list=PLpAzc76TtoBzvtYIZAhfJzDxvas0GmI7O&index=5) - A guide to normalise your database, with this I was able to create an optimal schema for my database and separate data into different tables to maximise performance and follow best practices.
 Best guide I have seen by far on databases.
 Simple and informative.

-9.[Creating a Django restaurant booking site](https://www.youtube.com/watch?v=EI02wQ51GjA&list=PLBTOBXTz1YFZK0moSgoZq93V_AdvrUGSj) - Great guide which I watched to cement my understanding of django and give me inspiration and ideas on how to build my website, simple and straightforward explanations
+9. [Creating a Django restaurant booking site](https://www.youtube.com/watch?v=EI02wQ51GjA&list=PLBTOBXTz1YFZK0moSgoZq93V_AdvrUGSj) - Great guide which I watched to cement my understanding of django and give me inspiration and ideas on how to build my website, simple and straightforward explanations

-10..[Guide to how ajax login works with django](https://www.youtube.com/watch?v=DvzE9tVFkSA&list=PLpAzc76TtoBzvtYIZAhfJzDxvas0GmI7O&index=15) - Slightly outdated video, but helped me grasp the concepts of how to use AJAX for error handling in my login modal.
+10. [Guide to how ajax login works with django](https://www.youtube.com/watch?v=DvzE9tVFkSA&list=PLpAzc76TtoBzvtYIZAhfJzDxvas0GmI7O&index=15) - Slightly outdated video, but helped me grasp the concepts of how to use AJAX for error handling in my login modal.

-11.Brian macharia - No link provided as these were privately shared resources for his students.
+11. Brian macharia(My mentor) - No link provided as these were privately shared resources for his students.
 Big shoutout to my mentor who provided tons of useful links to useful resources, guides and tutorials for this project.

 ### Acknowledgements

-Again, a big thank you to my mentor Brian Macharia who gave me high level guidance for the project and to my teacher Andre Beckley who supported me and guided me through the website build.
+Again, a big thank you to my mentor **Brian Macharia** who gave me high level guidance for the project and to my teacher **Andre Beckley** who supported me and guided me through the website build.

 A thanks as well to all the help and support from stackoverflow and the coding community.
 The helpfulness and support we all provide eachother was instrumental to making this project possible.